 This is now week thirteen for me as working from home continues.
 Work goes on as normal and things are starting to get busy again as the government east the lockdown restrictions and people start heading back to work.
-The organisation I work for has no immediate plans to get everyone back into the office, the majority of us are able to work remotely and will continue to work from home.
+The organisation I work for has no immediate plans to get everyone back into the office, most of us can work remotely and will continue to work from home.
 Other than workload starting to pick up, nothing much else has really changed on that front.

 When I answered the call, I could immediately tell that my mum was upset so I knew the reason for the call wasn’t good.
 It wasn’t however the news I was prepared for.
-What my mum told me next knocked me sideways, she told me my dad had passed away.
+What my mum told me next knocked me sideways, she told me my dad had died.

 My dad and I had a complicated relationship that wasn’t always great but did get better as we both got older.
-We still had disagreements, mainly about football as he was a Liverpool supporter, but in spite of that, I knew if I needed help with anything, that he was always there.
+We still had disagreements, mainly about football as he was a Liverpool supporter, but despite that, I knew if I needed help with anything, that he was always there.

-As my dad had died at home and had not seen a doctor prior to his death, the case had to be referred to the Coroner’s Office for a post mortem to be carried out.
-This took a lot longer than normal (understandable in the current situation) and so delayed the funeral arrangements considerably.
+As my dad had died at home and had not seen a doctor prior to his death, the case had to be referred to the Coroner’s Office for a postmortem to be carried out.
+This took a lot longer than normal (understandable in the current situation) and so delayed the funeral arrangements.
 It was four weeks to the day between my dad passing and the funeral.
 This seemed a lot longer, and making the arrangements was both mentally and emotionally brutal.

 I’m sure it will get easier over time, there are still a lot of things that need sorting out and they’re a constant reminder of him which is making it difficult to move forward.
 The number of things to be sorted is gradually reducing though, one thing at a time.

-So if you were wondering why there wasn’t much activity here recently, you know why.
-I know it’s not unusual for me to go long periods without posting anything, but this time I had a reason.
+So, if you were wondering why there wasn’t much activity here recently, you know why.
+I know it’s not unusual for me to go prolonged periods without posting anything, but this time I had a reason.

 Still, life goes on…..until it doesn’t.